eahowell/meet/README.md

   Then the event element should collapse
   And the event details should be hidden

-Scenario: User toggles event details
-  Given the user is viewing an event in the list
-  When the user clicks on the show/hide details button for an event Then the app should toggle the visibility of additional details for that event

 Scenario: User expands multiple event details
   Given the user is viewing the event list
   When the user clicks to show details for multiple events